Cataract Surgery

 MBBS (S’pore), FRCS (Edinburgh), MMed (S’pore), FAMS (Ophth)

 Dr Cordelia Chan is a highly experienced ophthalmologist and cataract surgeon, having devoted close to 30 years of her career to the specialty.
-The former Head of the Refractive Surgery Service at the Singapore National Eye Centre and cataract surgery teacher and mentor of many of the current ophthalmologists practising in Singapore and internationally, Dr Chan is no doubt well-recognized in her craft
+The former Head of the Refractive Surgery Service at the Singapore National Eye Centre and cataract surgery teacher and mentor of many of the current ophthalmologists practising in Singapore and internationally, Dr Chan is no doubt well-recognised in her craft.